YuvrajKatkar/JavaTPointPrograms/README.md

 # JavaTPointPrograms
-This repository contains source code for Programming questions in JavaTPoint.
+This repository contains source code for Number Programming questions in JavaTPoint.